-The Hera mission has evolved different in various ways from its originally proposed predecessor, AIM.
-One of the most obvious is its timeline: instead of reaching the Didymos system in 2022, ahead of the US DART impactor, it will now arrive in 2026.
+The Hera mission has evolved in various ways from its originally proposed predecessor, AIM.
+One of the most obvious is its timeline: instead of reaching the Didymos system in 2022, ahead of the US DART kinetic impactor, it will now arrive in late 2026.

 When AIM was presented to the ESA Ministerial Council in 2016 the need for a 2020 launch and 2022 arrival was emphasised for two reasons.
-The first was to determine the dynamical state of the Didymos asteroids before impact, in order to determine the exact modification of Didymoon’s orbital and rotational parameters due to impact.
+The first was to determine the dynamical state of the Didymos asteroids before kinetic impact, in order to determine the exact modification of Didymoon’s orbital and rotational parameters.

 The first point – understanding the dynamics of the Didymos system – has now been addressed by new Earth-based observations, gathered during its close approach in February-May 2017 and presented at the Didymos Observer Workshop in Prague during June 2018.

 Previously there were two undistinguishable solutions for Didymos’s spin axis.
 This ambiguity has been resolved by these 2017 observations.
-And constraints on the strength of the binary ‘YORP effect’ – the subtle effect of thermal emissions altering a body’s spin state – are expected from additional observations in 2019 and 2021, expected to sharpen knowledge of the current orbital period of Diydmoon around Didymos.
+And constraints on the strength of the binary ‘YORP effect’ – the subtle effect of thermal emissions altering a body’s spin state – are coming from additional observations in 2019 and 2021, expected to sharpen knowledge of the current orbital period of the Dimorphos moonlet around the main Didymos body.

 Thanks to these efforts we should indeed know the pre-impact state of the Didymos system in sufficient detail to measure the effect of the DART impact.